LLM360/Reasoning360/README.md

 <h1 style="text-align: center;">verl: Volcano Engine Reinforcement Learning for LLMs</h1>

+verl is a flexible, efficient and production-ready RL training library for large language models (LLMs).

+verl is the open-source version of **[HybridFlow: A Flexible and Efficient RLHF Framework](https://arxiv.org/abs/2409.19256v2)** paper.

+verl is flexible and easy to use with:

 - **Easy extension of diverse RL algorithms**: The hybrid-controller programming model enables flexible representation and efficient execution of complex post-training dataflows.
 Build RL dataflows such as GRPO, PPO in a few lines of code.

 - **Seamless integration of existing LLM infra with modular APIs**: Decouples computation and data dependencies, enabling seamless integration with existing LLM frameworks, such as FSDP, Megatron-LM, vLLM, SGLang, etc